LASIK

 LASIK (Laser Assisted in-Situ Keratomileusis) is one of the most common forms of laser vision correction (LVC).
 This procedure use the excimer laser to reshape the corneal curvature.

 Reshaping the corneal surface allows the light to properly focus on the retina (as with glasses and contacts), providing clear vision.
-Laser eye surgery is becoming increasingly popular as people discover how much it can change their lives.
+Laser eye surgery is a very popular vision correcting procedure.

 Is LASIK right for me?